 Brig.
 Gen. Jeannie M. Leavitt is the Commander, Air Force Recruiting Service, Joint Base San Antonio-Randolph, Texas.
-The Air Force Recruiting Service comprises more than 2,470 Airmen and civilians in more than 1,200 recruiting offices across the U.S. and abroad.
+The Air Force Recruiting Service comprises more than 2,800 Airmen and civilians and approximately 1,040 recruiting offices across the U.S. and abroad.
 She is responsible for all enlisted accessions and a variety of officer accession programs.
 AFRS also manages all strategic marketing for the U.S. Air Force.

 General Leavitt entered the Air Force in 1992 after earning her bachelor’s degree in aerospace engineering from the University of Texas and her master’s degree in aeronautics and astronautics from Stanford University.
-She earned her commission as a distinguished graduate of the Air Force Reserve Officer Training Corps program.
-Gen. Leavitt has served in a variety of flying, staff and command assignments and has commanded at the flight, squadron and wing level.
+She earned her commission as a distinguished graduate of the Air Force ROTC program.
+General Leavitt has served in a variety of flying, staff and command assignments and has commanded at the flight, squadron and wing level.
 She is a graduate and former instructor of the U.S. Air Force Weapons School and is a command pilot with more than 3,000 hours.
-Her operational experiences include Operations Southern Watch, Northern Watch, Iraqi Freedom and Enduring Freedom.
+Her operational experiences include operations Southern Watch, Northern Watch, Iraqi Freedom and Enduring Freedom.

-1990 Bachelor of Science degree in Aerospace Engineering, University of Texas, Austin
+1990 Bachelor of Science, Aerospace Engineering, University of Texas, Austin

-1991 Master of Science degree in Aeronautics and Astronautics, Stanford University, Stanford, California
+1991 Master of Science, Aeronautics and Astronautics, Stanford University, Stanford, Calif.

-1998 Weapons Instructor Course, USAF Weapons School, Nellis AFB, Nevada
+1998 Weapons Instructor Course, U.S. Air Force Weapons School, Nellis AFB, Nev.

-2002 Master of Business Administration degree, Auburn University, Auburn, Alabama
+2002 Master of Business Administration, Auburn University, Auburn, Ala.

-2004 Air Command and Staff College, Maxwell AFB, Alabama
+2004 Air Command and Staff College, Maxwell AFB, Ala.

-2004 Master’s degree in Military Operational Art and Science, Maxwell AFB, Alabama
+2004 Master of Military Operational Art and Science, Maxwell AFB, Ala.

-2010 Master’s degree in National Security Strategy, National War College, Fort Lesley J. McNair, Washington D.C.
+2010 Master of National Security Strategy, National War College, Fort Lesley J. McNair, Washington, D.C.

-2010 Leadership Development Program, Center for Creative Leadership, Greensboro, North Carolina
+2010 Leadership Development Program, Center for Creative Leadership, Greensboro, N.C.

 2012 Air Force Enterprise Leadership Seminar, Darden School of Business, University of Virginia, Charlottesville